 Outdoor activities can be a lot of fun, and they’re also good for your health.
 Working regular physical activity into your lifestyle can help reduce your risk of heart disease and high blood pressure, as well as help you manage your blood sugar.
-Important data from a study published in the journal Diabetes Care showed that stationary biking three days a week for 45 minutes improved insulin sensitivity by 46%.
+Important data from a study published in the journal Diabetes Care showed that stationary biking three days a week for 45 minutes improved insulin sensitivity by 46 percent.

 If you’ve made physical activity a priority this year and have improved your conditioning, what better way to put all that fitness to good use than to take an active holiday or enjoy an active weekend?
 For those of you who haven’t quite reached the get-up-and-go stage, the prospect of an active summer weekend or vacation might be just the motivation you need to lace up your sneakers and start exercising.

 Before you call your travel agent, take a few moments to think about the type of activity you’d like to do and what you’re capable of doing.
 Would you enjoy a guided nature walk or group bird-watching outing on gentle paths?
 Or would you prefer a rugged hike in the woods or mountains?
 Are you fit enough for a bike tour through the vineyards of northern California?
 Or would a historic walking tour through the villages of Vermont suit you better?
 There are dozens of activities to choose from in your own hometown, across the United States, and throughout the world.